tttor/ctrl-foundation/method/policy-based/2017_acer_wang.md

 * baseline
   * A3C and Trust-A3C.
   * Trust-TIS and TIS (truncated importance sampling)
 * show the mean and standard deviation of the best 5 out of 30 hyper-parameter settings

 ## result
 * ACER > A3C (in continuous control)
 * acer: stable, sample efficient
 * trust region optimization method can result in huge improvements over the baselines
 * Retrace and off- policy correction, SDNs, and trust region are critical

+## comment
+* recall that A3C paper mentions the drawback of using experience replay and try to avoid using it,
+  * and then this paper uses experience replay to beat A3C, ... what a drama, haha!